 The bibliography should comply with the Recommendations of International Committee of Medical Journal Editors as follows:

 Authors should provide direct references to original research sources whenever possible.
 Although references to review articles can be an efficient way to guide readers to a body of literature, review articles do not always reflect original work accurately.
 On the other hand, extensive lists of references to original work on a topic can use excessive space.
 Fewer references to key original papers often serve as well as more exhaustive lists, particularly since references can now be added to the electronic version of published papers, and since electronic literature searching allows readers to retrieve published literature efficiently.

 Do not use conference abstracts as references: they can be cited in the text, in parentheses, but not as page footnotes.
 References to papers accepted but not yet published should be designated as “in press” or “forthcoming.”
 Information from manuscripts submitted but not accepted should be cited in the text as “unpublished observations” with written permission from the source.

-Avoid citing a “personal communication” unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
-For scientific articles, obtain written permission and confirmation of accuracy from the source of a personal communication.
+Avoid citing a “personal work” unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
+The limit of accepted auto-citing is 10%.